-The square footage calculations for Treasure Hill are based upon the UEs established by the 1986 MPD Approval and the square footage and floor areas established by 2003 LMC, which is the approach required and endorsed by the 1985 MPD Approval, the 1985 LMC, the Park City Attorney, the Planning Staff, and Utah statute.3 In accordance with section 15-6-8(A) and (E) of the 2003 LMC, the Applicant and Staff agreed that each Residential Unit Equivalent is equal to 2,000 net square feet of floor area and each Commercial Unit Equivalent is equal to 1,000 gross square feet of floor area.4 As addressed in detail in previous Positions Statements and Presentations made by the Applicant to the Planning Commission, based upon these criteria and the directions of Staff, the Applicant has calculated square footage for Treasure Hill follows:
+The square footage calculations for Treasure Hill are based upon the UEs established by the 1986 MPD Approval and the square footage and floor areas established by 2003 LMC, which is the approach required and endorsed by the 1985 MPD Approval, the 1985 LMC, the Park City Attorney, the Planning Staff, and Utah statute.
+In accordance with section 15-6-8(A) and (E) of the 2003 LMC, the Applicant and Staff agreed that each Residential Unit Equivalent is equal to

-1 The three remaining CUP criteria will be further addressed in later hearings.
+&lt;sup>1 The 3 unsatisfied CUP criteria will be addressed in later hearings.

-2 The bulk of this additional square footage primarily represents the design and inclusion of Support Commercial, Meeting Space, and associated accessory space related to additional Support Commercial equaling 4% of the gross floor area of Treasure Hill and additional Meeting Space equal to 2.4% of the gross floor area of Treasure Hill.
+&lt;sup>2 The bulk of this additional square footage primarily represents the design and inclusion of Support Commercial, Meeting Space, and associated accessory space related to additional Support Commercial equaling 4% of the gross floor area of Treasure Hill and additional Meeting Space equal to 2.4% of the gross floor area of Treasure Hill.

-$^{^3}$ Utah Code Ann. § 10-9a-509(1)(a)(i) ("An applicant who has filed a complete land use application . . . is entitled to substantive land use review of the land use application under the land use laws in effect on the date that the application is complete").
+&lt;sup>3 Utah Code Ann. § 10-9a-509(1)(a)(i) ("An applicant who has filed a complete land use application . . . is entitled to substantive land use review of the land use application under the land use laws in effect on the date that the application is complete . . . .").